andgineer/redis-redirect/README.md

 That happens
 1) your REDIS configuration just wrong
 2) you connect to the wrong host
-3) you are using multi-node REDIS cluster - you should use my wrapper
+3) you are using multi-node REDIS cluster

-First case is simple - just check your settings.
+First case is just configuration error.
+Fix your settings, for sure the wrapper won't help you.

 Second case could happen if for example you are using Amazon managed REDIS (elastic cache) for which Amazon provides fixed DNS name for configuration node, and just an IP